Berber Latin alphabets: Northern-Berber Latin alphabets

 In Northern-Berber texts, foreign words and names are written in their original form even if they contain the letters: O, P, V, or any other non-Berber letter (like Ñ).

-According to SIL, the letter P is used in Kabyle.
+According to the Unicode CLDR, the letter P is used in Kabyle.

-Berber Latin alphabet and the Tifinagh Berber alphabet
+Latin alphabets and Tifinagh

-The following table shows the Northern-Berber Latin alphabet with its Neo-Tifinagh and Arabic equivalents:
+The following table shows a typical Northern-Berber Latin alphabet with its Neo-Tifinagh and Arabic equivalents: